labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Note that the filter and the number of genomes filtered appear on the interface.
 In this example, we have specified the phylum exactly.
 Hence the filter is "phylum is 'Actinobacteria'".
-See :ref:`filters` for more detailled explanations.
+See :ref:`search-field-filters` for more detailled explanations.

 By default, genomes are grouped by Genus.
 Use the "Display by" menu to group by phylum.